Endodontic Retreatment – Houston, TX

 Under healthy circumstances, the nerve of a tooth is well protected by the exterior layers of enamel and dentin.
 However, in the case of severe tooth decay or injury, bacteria can migrate inside the tooth and cause painful infection.
 A root canal removes the infection and seals the tooth to prevent recontamination.

-Endodontic retreatment may be necessary to ensure proper healing and save the tooth.
+Endodontic retreatment from our Houston, TX dentist may be necessary to ensure proper healing and save the tooth.

 - High-Quality Dental Materials Used